-I hope that this new match gives you butterflies, and that he turns out to be as amazing as you imagine.
-But if perhaps he doesn’t, allow me to give you a little extra TLC with Safety Tips to help keep your wits in check.
+I hope that this new match gives you butterflies and that he turns out to be as amazing as you imagine.
+But if perhaps he doesn’t, allow me to give you a little extra TLC with a few safety tips to help keep your first date wits in check.

 TLC as in tender loving care?
 What does that have to do with my safety?

-No, no, dear ones.
-TLC means Table, Ladies Room, Car ...
-Keep your guard up in each of these places in case the date goes badly.
+TLC as in Table, Ladies Room, Car — keep your guard up in each of these places in case the date goes badly.
 Should you choose to end communication, you don’t want Mr. Not-So-Charming to figure out your true identity.

-Let’s dive into the TLC now, and take a peek at each of the possible scenarios.
+Let’s dive into the TLC now, and take a peek at each of the three possible scenarios:

 2. Ladies Room

-Saved by an eagle-eyed bartender, I ended the date abruptly when returning from the Ladies Room to have the bartender hand me my purse from behind the bar explaining to me that the gentleman I was with couldn't find my chapstick ... hint hint ...
+Saved by an eagle-eyed bartender, I ended the date abruptly upon returning from the ladies room to the bartender handing me and explaining that the gentleman I was with couldn't find my Chapstick.
+(Hint, hint.)

-And this is a big tip - your bartender is your friend.
-If you state within earshot a "So nice to finally meet you" the wise wait staff tends to pay a little extra interest if you catch his or her eye.
+And this is a big tip: Your bartender is your friend.
+If you say, "So nice to finally meet you" within earshot, the wise wait staff will pay a little extra attention.

 I know we’re taught to park up close and personal, but for a first meeting, make safety a priority.
 Arrive early and park in a spot where your license plate is not visible to the coffee shop or restaurant window.
 And when you leave, find an excuse to leave last.